yume-chan/async/README.md

 But in JavaScript, we only have the `Promise` constructor, and there is no way to know the `Promise`'s state.

-Now you can use this `PromiseResolver` class to create and manage `Promise`s more convinced.
+Now you can use this `PromiseResolver` class to create and manage `Promise`s more conveniently.

 ``` ts
 function delay(timeout: number): Promise<void> {